So, what do you do if your contractor has jumped ship?

 First, check your contractor agreement right away!
 Hopefully, your contract is a tight one with all the necessary clauses - such as arbitration or mediation clause, no-lien clause, guarantees, and/or warranties.

-If you come to find that your contract did not have these protective elements in place, what is the next best thing that you should do?
+If you come to find that your contract did not have these protective elements in place, what is the next best thing you should do?

 Well, breathe…and stay focused on your priorities.
 Your initial reaction might be to resort to legal action right away, but it may just make the situation even more taxing for you.
 You are likely to spend more on attorney’s fees than you can collect from the contractor.
 The primary thing is to finish the renovation – focus on that first!

-Looking for a New Contractor
+Look for a New Contractor

 A relationship with a contractor is just like any other - both parties have to make it work.
 If you cannot get the contractor on board again, you'll have to look for another one, but don’t rush it.
 Go through the process of researching, evaluating, and finally, selecting.
 Seek recommendations from family and friends – and not just any relative or friend, but those who really have firsthand experience with the contractor they are recommending.
 As a supplement, there are also online resources that can help you find a more trustworthy contractor.
 There is The National Center for the Prevention of Home Improvement Fraud, Better Business Bureau, Angie’s List, The Franklin Report, and Contractors from Hell, to name a few.